 - Give your child a variety of healthy foods.
 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, lean meats and fish, and beans.
 Your child's healthcare provider or a dietitian can help you plan healthy meals and snacks for your child.

 - Keep your child's teeth clean and healthy.
-Have your child get regular checkups at the dentist and brushes his teeth as directed.
-Cavities increase your child's risk for endocarditis (infection in the lining around his heart).
-He may need an antibiotic before he has dental procedures.
+Have your child get regular checkups at the dentist.
+Make sure your child brushes his or her teeth as directed.
+Cavities increase your child's risk for endocarditis (infection in the lining around his or her heart).
+Antibiotics may be needed before dental procedures.
 The antibiotic can help prevent an infection caused by bacteria.

 - Ask about vaccines your child needs.
-Vaccines can help protect your child from infections that can be dangerous for a child with a heart defect.
-Ask which vaccines your child needs and when to get them.
+Vaccines can help protect your child from diseases that can be dangerous for a child who has CHD.
+Examples include the flu, measles, and COVID-19.
+Ask which vaccines your child needs and when he or she should get them.

-Your child will need ongoing tests to monitor his heart function.
-He may also need treatment as he gets older.
+Your child will need ongoing tests to monitor his or her heart function.
 Write down your questions so you remember to ask them during your visits.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 - Atorvastatin (Lipitor): Top 12 Drug Facts You Need to Know